 The Client Configuration Endpoint is an OAuth 2.0 Protected Resource that MAY be provisioned by the server for a specific Client to be able to view and update its registered information.
 The Client MUST use its Registration Access Token in all calls to this endpoint as an OAuth 2.0 Bearer Token [RFC6750] (Jones, M. and D. Hardt, “The OAuth 2.0 Authorization Framework: Bearer Token Usage,” October 2012.).

-Operations on this endpoint are switched through the use of different HTTP methods [RFC2616] (Fielding, R., Gettys, J., Mogul, J., Frystyk, H., Masinter, L., Leach, P., and T. Berners-Lee, “Hypertext Transfer Protocol -- HTTP/1.1,” June 1999.).
+Operations on this endpoint are switched through the use of different HTTP methods [RFC7231] (Fielding, R., Ed. and J. Reschke, Ed., “Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content,” June 2014.).
 The only method defined for use at this endpoint by this specification is the HTTP GET method.